Pupil reports and parents' evenings

 - social events which allow parents to get to know each other

 - meetings to tell parents about issues in education

 Ask your child's teacher about getting involved in your local PTA.

 All schools have a board of governors working with the principal and senior management team to make sure pupils get a good education.
 With more than 10,000 governor places in Northern Ireland, governors are one of the largest volunteer forces in the country.

-Parent governors are elected by parents and form part of the board.
+Parent governors are elected by parents at the school and form part of the board.

-Becoming a governor can be an excellent way to find out more about, and influence, education in your child's school.
+Becoming a governor can be an excellent way to find out more about education in your child's school.

 Make your views known